juunys/kafka-homebroker/go/README.md

 # Golang Backend

-The golang backend application consumes the kafka messages, process and put the response into kafka
+The golang backend application consumes the kafka messages, process a matched orders and put the response into kafka

 ## Requirements